cisagov/Malcolm/README.md

 ```
 Each line consists of three `|`-separated fields: address(es), hostname, and, optionally, a tag which, if specified, must belong to a log for the matching to occur.

-As Zeek logs are processed into Malcolm's Elasticsearch instance, the log's source and destination IP and MAC address fields (`zeek.orig_h`, `zeek.resp_h`, `zeek.orig_l2_addr`, and `zeek.resp_l2_addr`, respectively) are compared against the lists of addresses in `host-map.txt`.
+As Zeek logs are processed into Malcolm's Elasticsearch instance, the log's source and destination IP and MAC address fields (`source.ip`, `destination.ip`, `source.mac`, and `destination.mac`, respectively) are compared against the lists of addresses in `host-map.txt`.
 When a match is found, a new field is added to the log: `source.hostname` or `destination.hostname`, depending on whether the matching address belongs to the originating or responding host.
 If the third field (the "required tag" field) is specified, a log must also contain that value in its `tags` field in addition to matching the IP or MAC address specified in order for the corresponding `_hostname` field to be added.

 `source.hostname` and `destination.hostname` may each contain multiple values.
 For example, if both a host's source IP address and source MAC address were matched by two different lines, `source.hostname` would contain the hostname values from both matching lines.